Rock RiverVermont

 • Camping is restricted; overnight use is only allowed on portions not under the conservation easement and not in the riparian zone below mean annual high water.

-• Rock River Preservation is not a public safety agency—law enforcement, fire, and search-and-rescue remain public responsibilities—but stewards and volunteers help educate visitors and coordinate with agencies and volunteers.
+• Rock River Preservation is not a public safety agency—law enforcement, fire, and search-and-rescue remain public responsibilities—but stewards and volunteers help educate visitors, explain posted rules, and coordinate with agencies and volunteers.

 Access